501Good/barbarisms/Barbarisms.md

 Clean our data
 --------------

-Previously, we took the data from every city, that got into our scope, i.e. that a city with only one registered used might be present there, and if that user left a comment with a barbarism in it, his city would get 1.0 probability of it's inhabitant leaving a fancy comment.
+Previously, we took the data from every city, that got into our scope, i.e. that a city with only one registered user might be present there, and if that user left a comment with a barbarism in it, his city would get 1.0 probability of it's inhabitant leaving a fancy comment.
 That's, obviously, not very good.
 Let's try to conduct the same analysis on the filtered data, where only cities with at least 200 registered users were allowed in.
-Now, we also divide our cities into more categiries, which are "Small", "Big", "Large", "Biggest", and "Million".
+Now, we also divide our cities into more categories, which are "Small", "Big", "Large", "Biggest", and "Million".

 ``` r
 barbar_filtered <- read.csv("https://goo.gl/TekJTH")